Writerflow vs. Monday.com

 14-day free trial — no credit card required

 Monday.com tracks tasks, deadlines, and team workloads.
 It answers "what needs to get done?"
-Writerflow handles what happens after the work is done — getting it reviewed, approved, and signed off by the right people in the right order.
+Writerflow runs the content itself — brief, draft, review, approve, publish — with the right people reviewing in the right order.

 Trying to manage content approvals in Monday.com means retrofitting status columns and automations into an approval workflow.
 It works, but it's not what the tool was built for.